 While mold continues to be a pesky problem in August, pollen from weeds has joined the party.
 Similar to grass pollen, the types of weeds that are prevalent vary depending on the location, but some of the most common in the U.S. include ragweed, cockle weed, pigweed, Russian thistle, sagebrush, and tumbleweed.
 Public enemy number one is ragweed.
 Ragweed can travel hundreds of miles through the wind, which means that even if it doesn’t grow where you live, you may still come in contact with it.

 No matter whether it’s June, July, or August, smog is at its worst during this time of year.
-Strong sunlight and the lack of windy days create the perfect recipe for air pollution during the summer.
-That concludes our summer journey.
+Strong sunlight and the lack of wind from the Gulf of Mexico create the perfect recipe for air pollution during the summer.
+This why the Texas Commission on Environmental Quality tracks the air quality index (AQI) on a daily basis.
+It’s important for those sensitive groups to know the daily AQI forecast so they can plan their outdoor activities accordingly.

 There is also a strong connection between allergies and sleep-related issues.
 In a survey conducted by the Asthma and Allergy Foundation of America and Teva Respiratory, close to 60% of allergy sufferers stated that their allergies impacted their sleep quality.
 Since the most common symptoms of allergic rhinitis make it difficult to breathe, this also makes it difficult to sleep and makes snoring more likely.
 It’s a vicious cycle.
 One that needs to be addressed as we all know how important consistent, quality sleep is to your well-being.